 3. Manual mode

-- Disadvantages: Highly dependent on computer performance and network stability.
+Disadvantages: Highly dependent on the computer performance and network stability.
 Can give worse results than default or video mode.

 The latency and quality of the stream rely on three pillars.
 They are responsible for different parts of the process, with the WiFi network being the most common reason for added latency, and this is why we always recommend using an Ethernet connection whenever possible.

-- Your Wifi's signal strength and range are essential for a stable connection.
+Your Wi-Fi signal strength and range are essential for a stable connection.

-- Bad placement behind the TV can block the WiFi signal.
-Place the device as close to the edge or line-of-sight with the WiFi antenna.
+Bad placement behind the TV can block the WiFi signal.
+Place the device as close to the edge of line-of-sight with the WiFi antenna.